AQLI

 – Michael Greenstone, Milton Friedman Distinguished Service Professor in Economics; Director, EPIC

 The AQLI’s virtual platform is fully available in English, Hindi, and Mandarin Chinese.
 Its data has been used to produce detailed pollution analysis for countries around the world in local languages, including Urdu, Indonesian, Thai and more.
 These findings have been used to brief senior government leaders in some of the most polluted countries, and have received coverage from more than 300 media outlets, reaching more than 1.1 billion people globally in both top-tier and local outlets across print, digital, television, and radio platforms.
-Since its launch in 2018, the AQLI has featured prominently in air pollution discussions around the world and has played a role in clean air policy developments in multiple countries.
+Since its launch in 2018, the AQLI has featured prominently in air pollution discussions around the world, has played a role in clean air policy developments in multiple countries, and international organizations such as the United Nations Environment Programme, World Health Organization, World Bank, World Economic Forum and Clean Air fund have used AQLI findings to amplify their own calls for cleaner air.

-Since launching in November 2018, the Index has been recognized as a ‘World Changing Idea’ by Fast Company magazine.
+The Index has been recognized as a ‘World Changing Idea’ by Fast Company magazine and as the “gold standard on air quality research” in The New York Times.